Content

 First, contact the Literacy office at 918-549-7400 or literacy@tulsalibrary.org.
 We will make an appointment for you to come in and take an assessment.
 In order for you to join the program, we need to ask you some questions and see what kind of help you might need.

-Our address is 2901 S. Harvard Ave, Suite A, Tulsa OK 74114 (click for a map).
-We are in the Literacy, Outreach & Volunteer Services building.
-We are on the east side of Harvard, across from Fellowship Congregational Church.
+Our address is 2901 S. Harvard Ave, Suite A, Tulsa OK 74114 (click for Google Maps).
+We are in the Literacy, Outreach & Volunteer Services building, on the east side of Harvard across from Fellowship Congregational Church.
 We are on the south side of 29th Street, across from the empty lot.
 Turn east onto 29th Street from Harvard and park in the parking lot.

 LOVS building